ClusterLabs/PAF/README.md

-Once your PostgreSQL cluster built using internal streaming replication, PAF is able to expose to Pacemaker what is the current status of the PostgreSQL instance on each node: primary, secondary, stopped, catching up, etc. Should a failure occurs on the primary, Pacemaker will try to recover it by default.
+Once your PostgreSQL cluster built using internal streaming replication, PAF is able to expose to Pacemaker what is the current status of the PostgreSQL instance on each node: primary, secondary, stopped, etc. Should a failure occurs on the primary, Pacemaker will try to recover it by default.
 Should the failure be non-recoverable, PAF allows the secondaries to be able to elect the best of them (the closest one to the old primary) and promote it as